RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 Create a webhook with the following details:

-* Payload URL: paste the Generic webhook url you copied from the **monolith-pipeline**
+* Payload URL: paste the Generic webhook url you copied from the **monolith-pipeline** (make sure to replace the `secret` value in the URL!)
 * Content type: **application/json**

 Click on **Add Webhook**.

 ![Repository Webhook]({% image_path cd-gogs-webhook-add.png %}){:width="660px"}

 All done.
-You can click on the newly defined webhook to see the list of *Recent Delivery*.
+You can **click on the newly defined webhook** to see the list of *Recent Delivery*.
 Click on the **Test Delivery** button allows you to manually trigger the webhook for testing purposes.
-Click on it and verify that the _monolith-pipeline_ start running immediately.
+Click on it and verify that the _monolith-pipeline_ starts running immediately (navigate to _Builds > Builds_ then you should see one running.
+Click on it to ensure the pipeline is executing, and optionally confirm the _Approve Go Live_ as before).

 `Congratulations!` You have added a human approval step for all future developer changes.
 You now have two projects that can be visualized as: